IBM/powerai-image-memorability/README.md

 ### 1. Clone the repo

-Clone the `powerai-image-memorability` repo locally.
+Clone the `powerai-image-memorability` repo onto both your PowerAI server and local macOS machine.
 In a terminal, run:

 ```
 git clone https://www.github.com/IBM/powerai-image-memorability